hackclub/hackclub/workshops/splatter_paint/README.md

 }
 ```

-Instead of using the more common hexademical or RGB color systems, Paper.js uses the HSB color system, which uses angles on a color wheel to describe color.
+Instead of using the more common hexadecimal or RGB color systems, Paper.js uses the HSB color system, which uses angles on a color wheel to describe color.
 In the HSB color system, 0 = 0° = red, and `360*n`° is also red.

 ![Color wheel in which each color is assigned a degree value](https://cdn.hackclub.com/rescue?url=https://cloud-b0scmt0cu-hack-club-bot.vercel.app/0hsb-color-wheel.png)